Persuasion with Ambiguous Communication: An Introductory Example

 The remainder of the paper is organized as follows.
 The next section presents the model and two key preliminary results -- a revelation principle and an incentive-compatibility lemma.
-Main results are in Sections \ref{sec_properties_optimal_ambiguous_communication} through \ref{sec_optimal_ambiguous_communication}.
+Main results are in Sections \ref{sec_properties_optimal_ambiguous_communication} through \ref{sec_improvement_binary_ambiguous_communication}.
 Section \ref{sec_discussion} contains further discussion.
-The main proofs are in the Appendix.
-Additional material and proofs of auxiliary results are in the Online Appendix \citep{cheng2024additional}.
+Proofs and additional material are in the Appendix.